The muted frenzy in the courtroom when Donald Trump was convicted of felonies in New York

 Prosecutors had already filed in.
 A few minutes later, Justice Juan Merchan arrived.

-Merchan said he brought the two sides to the room because he intended to excuse the jury at 4:30 p.m., the usual close of business in Manhattan Criminal Court.
-He wanted everyone present to end the proceedings.
+Merchan said he brought the two sides to the room because he intended to excuse the jury at 4:30 p.m., the usual close of business in New York courts.
+He wanted everyone present to end the day's proceedings.

 "We'll give them a few more minutes, and then we'll excuse them," Merchan said.